reubenberghan/Todo-api/readme.md

 HTTP Method | URI | Description
 --- | --- | ---
 GET | /todos | Will return all todos for authenticated user.
 Also has the option to be given the query parameters `completed` and/or `q`. `completed` takes a boolean value which filters the returned todo list by whether the todo is completed or not. `q` takes a string which is used to filter the returned todos with the SQL LIKE operator.
-GET | /todos/:id | Returns a todo by id where `:id` is the id of a particular todo.
+GET | /todos/:id | Returns a todo by ID where `:id` is the ID of a particular todo.